DarioLodeiros/documentation-user/sales/sale_amazon/apply.rst

 - **Describe how your organization prevents Amazon Information from being accessed from employee personal devices.**

-  Odoo does not prevent employees from accessing the organization's data from personal devices.
+  Our enterprise software does not prevent employees from accessing the organization's data from personal devices.
 Role-based restrictions and access rights still apply.

 - **Provide details on your organization's privacy and data handling policies (a link to your policy is also acceptable).**